 The manager's portfolio managers divide the health sciences sector into four main areas: pharmaceuticals, health care services companies, medical products and devices providers, and biotechnology firms.
 Their allocation among these four areas will vary depending on the relative potential within each area and the outlook for the overall health sciences sector.
 While most assets will be invested in U.S. common stocks, the fund may purchase other securities, including foreign securities, futures, and options in keeping with its investment objective.
 In addition, the fund writes call and put options primarily as a means of generating additional income.
-The fund reserves the right to use options to seek protection against a decline in the value of its securities or an increase in prices of securities on which it writes these options.
+The fund reserves the right to use options to seek protection against a decline in the value of its securities or an increase in prices of securities that may be purchased.
+Normally, the fund will own the securities on which it writes these options.
 The premium income received by writing covered calls can help reduce but not eliminate portfolio volatility.